Ilia Malinin: Skating style and influences

-Skaters whom Malinin has cited as inspirations include Nathan Chen, Yuzuru Hanyu, Mikhail Kolyada, Evgeni Plushenko, and his mother.
+Skaters whom Malinin has cited as inspirations include Nathan Chen, Yuzuru Hanyu, Mikhail Kolyada, Evgeni Plushenko, and his mother Tatiana Malinina.

-In addition to being known for his ability to land a wide array of quadruple jumps, Malinin is also able to perform on-ice backflips, which he added to his competitive programs during the 2024–25 season following the decision by the International Skating Union to lift the ban on it.
+In addition to being known for his ability to land a wide array of quadruple jumps, Malinin is also able to perform on-ice backflips, which he added to his competitive programs during the 2024–25 season following the decision by the International Skating Union to lift the ban on them.

 Malinin is also credited for introducing a unique choreographic move where he uses a "butterfly" entrance to propel his body into the air before performing a single sideways twist.
-He calls this maneuver the "Raspberry Twist," since Malinin means "raspberry" in Russian.
+He calls this maneuver the "Raspberry Twist," since his last name is derived from malina, meaning "raspberry" in Russian.